tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 @div[text-left]

-An <u>ElGamal Commitment</u> is a PC with an additional commitment $ g^r ​$ to the randomness used.
+An <u>ElGamal Commitment</u> is a PC with an additional commitment $ g^r $ to the randomness used.
 The ElGamal encryption scheme is based on the Decisional Diffe-Hellman (DDH) assumption and the difficulty of the DLP for finite fields.
-The DDH assumption states that it is infeasible for a Probabilistic Polynomial-time (PPT) adversary to solve the DDH problem. (<i>**Note:** Not the same as the ElGamal signature scheme.</i>)
+The DDH assumption states that it is infeasible for a Probabilistic Polynomial-time (PPT) adversary to solve the DDH problem.

+<div class="LineHeight20per"> </div>

+(<i>**Note:** Not the same as the ElGamal signature scheme.</i>)

 @divend